umcconnell/lc4/README.md

 ## See Also

-Check out the other LC4 implementations and LC4 variants:
+Check out these other LC4 implementations and LC4 variants:

 -   Python https://github.com/dstein64/LC4
 -   JS https://github.com/Gavin-Song/elsie-four-cipher